manumuve/encoding-checker/README.md

 ## Parameters

 * -path: path to scan.
 Mandatory.
-* -filetypes: If present, determines the file types to check (by extension).
+* -only: If present, determines the file types to check (by extension).
+* -exclude: If present, determines the file types to exclude from checking (by extension).
 * -showall: If present, shows the full list of scanned files.

 ## Usage examples